beancount/ledger2beancount/README.md

 A script to automatically convert [Ledger](https://www.ledger-cli.org/)-based textual ledgers to [Beancount](http://furius.ca/beancount/) ones.

-Conversion is based on (concrete) syntax, so that information that are not meaningful for accounting reasons but still valuable (e.g., comments, formatting, etc.) can be preserved.
+Conversion is based on (concrete) syntax, so that information that is not meaningful for accounting reasons but still valuable (e.g., comments, formatting, etc.) can be preserved.